-- 1 The act of instantiating a function, a class, a concept map, a member of a class template or a member template is referred to as template instantiation. - 2 A function instantiated from a function template is called an instantiated function.
+- The act of instantiating a function, a class, a concept map, a member of a class template or a member template is referred to as template instantiation. - A function instantiated from a function template is called an instantiated function.
 A class instantiated from a class template is called an instantiated class.
 A concept map instantiated from a concept map template is called an instantiated concept map.
 A member function, a member class, or a static data member of a class template instantiated from the member definition of the class template is called, respectively, an instantiated member function, member class or static data member.
 A member function instantiated from a member function template is called an instantiated member function.
-A member function instantiated from a member class template is called an instantiated member function.
-A member class instantiated from a member class template is called an instantiated member function.
+A member class instantiated from a member class template is called an instantiated member class.